Trunk road cleaning

 Lay-bys are scheduled for regular litter picking and bin emptying.

 We are responsible for the A31 from Guildford to the roundabout/junction with the A331.
 The nearside lanes (verges/side of the road) and the central reservation can only be litter picked under traffic management.
-This will be scheduled at regular intervals four times a year and will be carried out in partnership with Surrey County Council.
+This will be scheduled two times a year in conjunction with Surrey County Council.
+Guildford Borough Council may arrange additional closures if possible and necessary.
 The grass is scheduled to be cut two times a year.

 We are responsible for the A331 from the roundabout/junction with the A31 to the Basingstoke Canal aqueduct.
 The nearside lanes (verges/side of the road) and the central reservation can only be litter picked under traffic management.
-This will be scheduled at regular intervals four times a year.
-This will be carried out in partnership with Surrey County Council.
+This will be scheduled two times a year in conjunction with Surrey County Council.
+Guildford Borough Council may arrange additional closures if possible and necessary.
 The grass is scheduled to be cut two times a year.